Printed on 6/29/2026

 For informational purposes only.
 This is not medical advice.

 The Clinical Frailty Scale (CFS), developed by Rockwood et al. (2005), is a 9-point scale that summarizes a patient's overall level of fitness or frailty based on clinical judgment.
 It ranges from 1 (Very Fit) to 9 (Terminally Ill).
-The CFS is widely used in geriatrics, ICU triage (especially during COVID-19), surgical risk assessment, and goals-of-care discussions.
+In hospice and palliative care, CFS ≥7 helps identify patients appropriate for goals-of-care transitions and hospice referral — CFS 8 suggests a prognosis of 6–12 months or less, and CFS 9 meets standard hospice life-expectancy criteria.
+The CFS is also widely used in ICU triage (especially during COVID-19), surgical risk assessment, and emergency department triage.
 It predicts mortality, length of stay, discharge disposition, and postoperative complications.
-The scale is based on the clinician's global impression of the patient's function 2 weeks prior to assessment.
+Score based on the patient's baseline function 2 weeks prior to the current illness.
+Supplement with [Katz ADL Index](/tools/katz-adl) for detailed functional assessment.
+For ICU decisions, combine with [SOFA Score](/tools/sofa-score) and [APACHE II](/tools/apache-ii).
+Monitor fall risk with [Morse Fall Scale](/tools/morse-fall-scale).
+Assess fracture risk with [Fracture Risk FRAX Calculator](/tools/fracture-risk-frax).

 Formula: Clinical judgment scale (1–9) based on patient function and dependence.